thomasloven/lovelace-layout-card/README.md

 ### Masonry layout

-The masonry layout immitates the default layout of lovelace.
+The masonry layout imitates the default layout of lovelace.

 - Each card is assigned a height based on their contents.
 One height unit corresponds to roughly 50 pixels, but this may vary.
 - When a card is placed in the layout, it is put in the first column which has a total height of less than `min_height` units. \